dennis-lab-genomics/mQTL-analysis-module/main-module.md

 In some cases, you may want to regress out or account for covariates affecting DNAm prior to computing PCs.
-This is conceptually similar to what is done with methods like PEER or HCP, or even ComBat, which is a commonly used method in processing DNAm for epigenome-wide association studies.<sup>13,15,17</sup> Below, I included the option of performing this procedure before computing DNAm PCs, but note that it is not
+This is conceptually similar to what is done with methods like PEER, HCP, or even ComBat, which is a commonly used method in processing DNAm for epigenome-wide association studies.<sup>13,15,17</sup> Below, I included the option of performing this procedure before computing DNAm PCs, but note that it is not